VIB-PSB/ksrates/README.md

            mv nextflow /usr/local/bin

-2. Install either [Apptainer](https://apptainer.org/docs/admin/latest/installation.html) (recommended, but see [here](https://ksrates.readthedocs.io/en/latest/installation.html#availability-and-dependencies)) or [Docker](https://docs.docker.com/get-docker/).
+2. Install either [Apptainer](https://apptainer.org/docs/admin/latest/installation.html) (recommended, but check [availability](https://ksrates.readthedocs.io/en/latest/installation.html#availability-and-dependencies)) or [Docker](https://docs.docker.com/get-docker/).

 3. The *ksrates* Apptainer or Docker container will be automatically downloaded when you execute the *ksrates* Nextflow pipeline for the first time, and it will be stored and reused for any further executions (see [Nextflow pipeline sharing](https://www.nextflow.io/docs/latest/sharing.html)). *ksrates* and its dependencies are already installed within the container.